pfmnowak/github-repos-finder/README.md

   To get all of the user repos it would be required to follow several next URLs in the HTTP Link header send with the response.
 - Unauthorized user can make up to 60 API calls per hour.

-## Possible improvements
+## Possible improvements ToDo

-- Npm and a web application bundler like Parcel or Webpack could be used.
-- CSS code can be transformed to SCSS and splited to different .scss files.
-- Besides the list of repos, some basic user info can be retrieved from API and displayed.
+- Improve the styling!
+- Add Unit Tests

 ## Available Scripts